Difference Between Common Shares And Preferred Shares

 Generally speaking, a common share provides for an unlimited right to participate on a per-share basis in dividends (subject to board discretion and certain creditor protection tests in the legislation) and in the distribution of property of the company on dissolution (after satisfaction of the claims of creditors and preferred shareholders).
 A preferred share, on the other hand, generally confers a preference over common shareholders as to dividends or as to participation on dissolution, but generally limits the amount of such dividends to a fixed percentage of the share’s redemption value and also limits participation on dissolution to that redemption value plus unpaid dividends.

+Voting is another word for decision making.
+In order to have the ability to make corporate decisions, you require voting rights.
 Voting rights can be conferred on either common or preferred share classes, and the right to vote is set out in the articles.
 Although if you hear the term “straight preferred” it usually refers to a preferred share that does not have voting rights.
+Non-voting shares usually represent shares to people who invest only.
+They own part of the company but do not run it.
+Ensuring only people with an active interest in the company (vs just a financial interest), helps protect you and your company.

 The Pros of issuing commons include the representation of permanent capital with no obligation to pay by the company.
 In addition, there are no mandatory dividend requirements, it generally increases borrowing capacity (improves ratios such as debt to equity).
 Lastly, they generally have no conditions, covenants or restrictions.
 The Cons of issuing common shares is that owners must forfeit a measure of control (if the commons have voting rights).
 Further, dilution occurs of the per share value of the commons with each new issuance.
 The difference between common shares and preferred shares involve the rights assigned to each.
 Where common shares have none, preferred shares have more.